Intravenous transfusions are often made under gravity, as shown i... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Intravenous transfusions are often made under gravity, as shown in Fig. 13–59.
-Assuming the fluid has a density of 1.00 g/cm³ (c) If the blood pressure is 75 mm-Hg above atmospheric pressure, how high should the bottle be placed so that the fluid just barely enters the vein?
+Assuming the fluid has a density of 1.00 g/cm³, at what height h should the bottle be placed so the liquid pressure is

 <IMAGE>